axel669/lib.windstorm/readme.md

 Internally, there is no difference in how these are detected and processed, the prefixes are for programmers to be able to easily see which functions are for what purpose in the html.

+#### Adding Custom Functions
+Windstorm supports adding custom functions with the `custom(name, generate)` function exported by windstorm (or on the object in the browser).

+The name will be what is used in the ws-x property, and the generate function will be given the parsing info and a variadic list of the arguments supplied when used, and it should return an array of key-value pairs with the resulting css that should be applied.